Forming a company – what is the meaning of ‘limited liability’?

 How liability applies

 In a private company limited by shares, liability is limited to any amount due for unpaid shares.
-Once shareholders or directors have paid for the shares, no additional liability applies.
+No additional liability applies once shareholders or directors have paid for their shares.

 In companies limited by guarantee, members are bound by the terms of a memorandum created at the company’s formation to pay debts up to a fixed sum only.

-With a private unlimited company, the liability of members is unlimited; in a public limited company, liability is limited to the value of any unpaid shares by each member.
-In the case of general partnerships, which requires two partners to be registered, ALL debts are the responsibility of the partners.
+For a private unlimited company, the members’ liability is unlimited; in a public limited company, liability is limited to the value of any unpaid shares by each member.

 In what circumstances might a director still be found liable?